Search MENU

 What happens if I break the rules of my Learner or Restricted Licence?

-Each time you are caught doing this, the police can extend the time you must wait to get to the next stage of your licence by up to 6 months.
+time you are caught doing this, the police can extend the time you must wait to get to the next stage of your licence by up to 6 months.
 If you’re insured and have an accident while breaking the rules of your licence, your insurance company may not pay for any damage.
 It depends on the circumstances and on your insurance policy.
-You could also be fined up to $1,000.
-Usually, though, you will have to pay an infringement fee of $100-400 and receive demerit points.
+You could also be fined up to $7,000.
+Usually, though, you will have to pay an infringement fee of $100-200 and receive demerit points.
+For more information, please visit NZTA’s Learner licence and restricted licence pages.

 What happens if I drive without a current licence?